 - 1. Select Windows Start > Programs. - 2.
-Select UC Server Client.
+Select NetVanta UC Client.
+A dialog box will appear

-3. In the Choose UC Server dialog box, type the name of a server to which to connect.
+3. In the Server name or IP address field, enter the name or IP address of the server to which you want to connect.

 If the server and the application are on the same computer, you can type localhost instead of the full name.